-"SECTION 3D.7.(b) This section is effective when it becomes law and applies to acts or omissions occurring during the time of Executive Order No. 116 issued on March 10, 2020, by Governor Roy A. Cooper, and any subsequent time period during which a state of emergency is declared to be in effect during calendar year 2020 by the Governor in response to COVID-19."
+"SECTION 3D.7.(b) This section is effective when it becomes law and applies to acts or omissions occurring during either the time-pendency of Executive Order No. 116 issued on March 10, 2020, by Governor Roy A. Cooper, and-or during any subsequent time period during which a state of emergency is declared to be in effect during calendar year 2020 by the Governor Governor, in any year, in response to COVID-19."